The Family Magazine

 How to Get Your Little Brother to Stop Talking

-It’s the age-old problem.
+It’s an age-old problem.
 As long as there have been sisters and little brothers, we have wondered how to stop the madness.
 Here are a few helpful suggestions to try out on your brother.

 - Two words: duct tape.
 Just joking.